+My friend Elsha has recently set up her own Zazzle store, inspired by a gift voucher I sent her as a birthday present.
+Check it out.
 Meanwhile, I bought a couple of my own products.
-Later in the year I’ll be going to Germany for a wedding, so I bought two each of the products that feature photographs my parents bought when they were there last year.
-The Christmas tree ornament is beautiful, but I was disappointed with the coffee mug, so I’ve withdrawn it from sale.
+I’ll be going to Germany for a wedding later this year, so as a gift I bought copies of products that feature photographs my parents bought when they were there last year.
+I’m particularly pleased with this Christmas tree ornament.

-Testing the new mattress by lying on it in front of the TV and watching a DVD, I accidently crushed my glasses (with my forearm, in the dark, after putting them down and getting up to do something).
+A fold-up foam mattress has been on my wishlist for a while, and I’ve finally bought one.
+It fits under my desk and enables me to lie down comfortably anywhere in the house (e.g. in the office while listening to a podcast through my computer’s speakers).
+Unfortunately, I accidentally crushed my glasses while testing the new mattress in front of the TV (in the dark, with my forearm, after temporarily putting them down).
 The optometrist bent them back into serviceable shape for now, but I had my eyes retested (not much change) and will be getting a new pair of glasses soon.
 Expect photographs.

 The folks at Three Quarks Daily are currently running the third annual competition for the best science related blog post of the year.
 The list of candidates is here, and your vote is needed (quick, before the poll closes).
 Final winners are decided by a blend of both public votes and judges’ selections, as explained on the site.